nearbeach/NearBeach/docs/index.rst

 .. note:: NearBeach is licensed under the MIT license

-.. note:: If you want to setup a local development environment, please view our :ref:`easy_development_environment`.
+.. note:: If you want to setup a local development environment, please view our :ref:`local_development_environment`.

 -----------